 - Eastern and Southern Africa

 - Kenya (regional office).

 * There is one ACIAR staff member located in Myanmar, but the location is a remote site of the regional office in Laos, not an ACIAR Country Office.

 Regional Manager, Pacific and Papua New Guinea

-Ms Mai Alagcan, formerly ACIAR Country Manager in the Philippines, will move to Fiji to take up the role of Regional Manager, Pacific and Papua New Guinea.
-Before joining ACIAR, Mai was a Senior Program Officer on the Climate Change, Disaster Risk Reduction and Humanitarian Program for DFAT at the Australian Embassy in Manila.
+Ms Mai Alagcan is based in Suva, Fiji.
+Before joining the Pacific Region Office in 2021, Mai was Country Manager for ACIAR in the Philippines for 5 years.
+Prior to joining ACIAR, she was a Senior Program Officer on the Climate Change, Disaster Risk Reduction and Humanitarian Program for DFAT at the Australian Embassy in Manila.
 Mai also has worked in the Philippine public sector and has extensive professional and management experience on program development, policy analysis and monitoring and evaluation in the agriculture and fisheries sector.
 Mai has a Bachelor of Science in agricultural economics from the University of the Philippines and a postgraduate certificate in regional development planning from the School of Urban and Regional Planning, University of the Philippines and Technical University of Dortmund in Germany.

 Country Manager, Papua New Guinea